fnando/i18n-js/README.md

 I18n.load_path += Dir["./config/locales/**/*.yml"]
 ```

+> **Note**:
+>
-Notice that you may not need to load ActiveSupport and ActionView lines, or even
+> You may not need to load ActiveSupport and ActionView lines, or even may need
-may need to add additional requires for other libs.
-With this approach you have
+> to add additional requires for other libs.
+With this approach you have full
-full control on what's going to be loaded.
+> control on what's going to be loaded.

 ## Maintainer